aGrUM 3.1.1

 template<typename Key, typename Val>

-INLINE HashTableConstIteratorSafe< Key, Val > & gum::HashTableConstIteratorSafe< Key, Val >::operator= ( HashTableConstIteratorSafe< Key, Val > && from)
+HashTableConstIteratorSafe< Key, Val > & gum::HashTableConstIteratorSafe< Key, Val >::operator= ( HashTableConstIteratorSafe< Key, Val > && from)

 noexcept